 We recognise and accept our responsibilities as an employer to provide a safe working environment for all employees, visitors and contractors, and to minimise the environmental impact of our activities.
 We encourage everyone to become involved and to actively participate in developing excellent safety, health and environmental systems.

 The Social Committee arranges interesting, educational and enjoyable social events for NFER staff, including some activities for the families of staff to take part in.
-The committee includes active members from all areas of NFER and has an annual budget that funds events at the Slough, York and Wales offices.
+The committee includes active members from all areas of NFER and has an annual budget that funds events.
 The committee also organises and funds two major events each year – the traditional Christmas lunch and the summer staff conference.

 The National Foundation for Educational Research in England and Wales.
 Head office and registered address: The Mere, Upton Park, Slough, Berkshire, SL1 2DQ